yarohtar/cam-maths-notes-obsidian/Notes/Spectral Numerical Methods.md

 LECTURE 15 GIVES PDE EXAMPLES

 For Chebyshev expansion, in general, boundary conditions may be a problem.
+We might need to use $T_{n}(x)-1$ if $u(1)=0$.
+If there is time dependence on boundary conditions, we may run into serious stability issues.